Rick Stein: Personal life

-Stein met Sarah Burns, 20 years his junior, in Australia in 1997, when she was a publicity manager for Australia Gourmet Traveller magazine.
-He and Burns had a five-year affair before Jill found out and then divorced Stein in 2007, but agreed to continue to run the business together.
-Stein and Burns married on 7 October 2011.
+Stein met Sarah Burns, 20 years his junior, in Australia in 1997, when he was 50.
+She was also married, and working as a publicity manager for Australia Gourmet Traveller magazine.
+Stein and Burns had a secret five-year affair before Jill found out in 2002.
+She and Stein separated in 2002 and divorced in 2007, but agreed to continue to run the business together.
+Burns divorced in 2003, and she and Stein married on 7 October 2011.

 Stein has a brother, John, and a sister, Henrietta.
 He also has a half-brother, Jeremy, his mother's son from her first marriage.
-He is the uncle of DJ and music producer Judge Jules.
+He is the uncle of DJ and music producer Judge Jules, and the artist Lucy Stein.

-Charity work

-Stein is patron of the charities Padstow Youth Project, South West PESCA (Duchy Fish Quota Co.), the National Mission for Deep Sea Fishermen, the National Coastwatch Institution, the Dyslexia Research Trust, and The National Trust.
+In 2022, Stein underwent open heart surgery at the Royal Brompton Hospital to repair a defective heart valve.
+Appearing live on BBC's The One Show in October 2023, promoting his book, "Simple Suppers", he shared that his heart surgery experience had inspired his back to basics recipes but he inadvertently used a swear word and the show's host and Stein had to apologise for the error.